 We are a Welcoming Congregation, recognized by the Unitarian Universalist Association since 2006.
 This means we affirm and include people who are lesbian, gay, bisexual, transgender, and queer at every level of congregational life—in worship, in programs, and in social occasions—welcoming them as whole people.

-BUUF members and ministers have been visible advocates for the LGBT community over the years, including participating in annual PRIDE events and in civil disobedience efforts in the spring of 2014 focused on adding the LGBTQIA (lesbian, gay, bisexual, transgender, queer, questioning, intersex and allies) community to the Idaho Human Rights Act to ensure employment and housing protections.
+BUUF members and ministers have been visible advocates for the LGBTQ+ community over the years, including participating in annual PRIDE events and in civil disobedience efforts in the spring of 2014 focused on adding LGBTQPAIA (lesbian, gay, bisexual, transgender, queer/questioning, pansexual, asexual, intersex, and allies) community to the Idaho Human Rights Act to ensure employment and housing protections.

 As a Welcoming Congregation we have pledged to: